-M.27 Figure M-2 presents the leakage numbers reported in AR20, and those reported in AR21.
+M.27 Figure M - 2 - Leakage numbers reported in AR20 and AR21, presents the leakage numbers reported in AR20, and those reported in AR21.
 Note that these figures are 'out-turn', rather than 'dry year uplifted', and so do not align with the figures stated above.